 Global Rights for Women continues to provide thought leadership and ideas in the global movement to end violence against women and girls.
 Explore our publications and work in collaboration with our partners that have led to groundbreaking change.
 With the aim of legal reform and institutional change, these reports embody our work with partners to create and review laws, and monitor and advise best practices on violence against women within the countries that we work.
 Our publications also illustrate the wide range of work we are proud to have completed.

-Working alongside partners – UN Women, the Special Rapporteur on Violence Against Women, LaStrada Moldova, MARTA Latvia, US embassies throughout the world and the Inter-Parliamentary Union, to name just a few – Global Rights for Women collaborates to transform legal systems for women and girls by changing laws, policies, and practices.
+Working alongside partners – UN Women, the Special Rapporteur on Violence Against Women, local organizations in every country that we work, and the Inter-Parliamentary Union, to name just a few – Global Rights for Women collaborates to transform legal systems for women and girls by changing laws, policies, and practices.

 GRW works with international partners, most often NGOs, to provide an array of customized trainings on bettering responses to violence against women and girls.
 We work with international and domestic partners to offer trainings to law enforcement, legal professionals, government representatives, NGOs, and more, that are adapted to the international context and controlling legal framework.
 All trainings are grounded in local advocacy and the lived experiences of women and girls in those countries.

 Members of the GRW staff have been working in the violence against women field for decades and are tireless in their efforts to ensure that our network of partners has consistent access to the current best practices and developments happening across the globe on bettering responses to violence against women.
 With this in mind, GRW partners with numerous individuals, groups, and organizations to bring about legal reforms and systems change.
 Our partnerships take various forms; some are more formalized through contracts or funded grants, while others are less formal collaborations with nongovernmental organizations, government and US Embassy contacts, or local partners and experts on violence against women.